 All of my kids have sustained injuries by falling right in front of me.
-Kids fall that’s for sure, but there are some steps we need to take during the warmer months.
+Kids fall, that’s for sure, but there are some extra steps we need to take during the warmer months.

 Sadly, falls out of windows and decks increase when it’s warmer.
 In our last house, I remember opening a few upstairs windows to let some air in and sure enough my baby went running towards the window and slammed his hands on the screen.
 It scared me to death and I never opened my windows again because of it.
 There should have been window stops in place to prevent it from opening so wide or a window guard.

 Deck slats also shouldn’t be wider than four inches.
 In my friend’s older home the slats were so wide my toddler could fit through it.
 This can all be avoided by knowing your surroundings and making sure if you are at a friend’s house, to check the upstairs before you let your kids run free.

 Check out all my summer safety tips on the City Girl Gone Mom Pinterest board!